Former Rio Arriba County sheriff, serving prison term, pleads no contest in second case

 Under the terms of Lujan's agreement with 9th Judicial District Attorney Andrea Reeb, a special prosecutor in the case, state District Judge Bryan Biedscheid sentenced Lujan to 364 days on the misdemeanor count of resisting, evading or obstructing an officer, Reeb confirmed after the hearing Wednesday.

-That sentence will run concurrent to a three-year prison sentence for Lujan — who appeared in court by video Wednesday from the Central New Mexico Correctional Facility in Los Lunas.
-He recently began serving his sentence there after he was convicted earlier this month of helping Chacon avoid arrest in 2017 and directing a deputy not to tell anyone.
+That sentence will run concurrently with a three-year prison sentence for Lujan — who appeared in court by video Wednesday from the Central New Mexico Correctional Facility in Los Lunas.
+He recently began serving his sentence there after he was convicted earlier this month of felony counts for helping Chacon avoid arrest in 2017 and directing a deputy not to tell anyone.

 Reeb dismissed two other counts of the same charge, related to Lujan's failure to cooperate with Española officers and Taos County sheriff's deputies who arrived at the Rio Arriba County Sheriff's Office in May 2020 to execute search warrants for his cellphones.